Python DataFrame API reference

 Description

-Registers a model provider.
+Register a model provider.

-Sets the default provider for multi-provider scenarios.
+Set the default provider (for multi-provider scenarios).

-Lists registered providers.
+List registered providers.

 Supported provider types: